edayot/ItemIO/docs/networking/servos.md

 ## Scores

 - `itemio.servo.stack_limit` : Define the number of items that can be process (range 0..64)
-- `itemio.servo.retry_limit` : Define how many times tranfer are call when process
+- `itemio.servo.retry_limit` : Define how many times tranfer are made by the servo (range 0..64)

 ---
 ## Visual example